Spiritual Training on Humility: The Janitor Part I

 Spiritual Training on Humility – Spiritual Practitioners

-In America, Buddhists and spiritual practitioners are often full of book knowledge on Buddhism and all its Teachings and philosophy, ready to engage in intellectual debate.
+In America, Buddhists and spiritual practitioners are often well-versed in Buddhism and its Teachings and philosophy, ready to engage in intellectual debate.
 To me, this is not a true Buddhist or spiritual practitioner.
-Buddhists and spiritual practitioners do not show off their knowledge or meditation skills if for no other reason than the Humility of knowing that we all truly know very little, and what we know today as “Truth” may shift as we develop and evolve.
+Buddhists and spiritual practitioners do not show off their knowledge or meditation skills, for no other reason than the Humility of knowing that we all truly know very little, and that what we know today as “Truth” may shift as we develop and evolve.
 Being able to quote Koans is different from being able to live Koans.
-Sitting for long periods is different from being able to read for long periods.
+Sitting for long periods is different from reading for long periods.

 Spiritual Training on Humility - Providence Holistic Counseling Services- Spiritual Training on Humility - Providence Holistic Counseling Services- real excellence and humility

 I want to evolve to be “as dull as dishwater”.
 I am not there, not always willing to let go of my desire for attention and recognition.
-People often confuse Humility as putting yourself down in a self-deprecating manner.
+People often confuse Humility with self-deprecation.
 Humility is being “right size,” not big or small, weak or strong, aggressive or passive, best or worst, etc., allowing our True Self to shine.
 The moments I experience this kind of Humility are typically in Genuine Prayer or service to others.
-I heard somebody once say, “Do something good for somebody else every day and not get caught.” this is the essence of “the janitor.”
+I heard somebody once say, “Do something good for somebody else every day and not get caught.”
+This is the essence of “the janitor.”
 He is an exceptional somebody, but appearing as a total nobody.

 Can you imagine what the world would be like if we did one thing every day for somebody else without getting caught?
 Are you up for the challenge?